oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-nmop-isis-topology.md

 Network operators perform the capacity planning for their networks and run regular what-if scenarios analysis based on representations of the real network.
 Those what-if analysis and capacity planning processes require, among other information, a topological view (domains, nodes, links, network interconnection) of the deployed network.

 This document defines a YANG data model representing an abstracted view of a network topology containing Intermediate System to Intermediate System (IS-IS).
 It covers the topology of IP/MPLS networks running IS-IS as Interior Gateway Protocol (IGP) protocol.
-The proposed YANG mode augments the "A YANG Data Model for Network Topologies" {{!RFC8345}} and"A YANG Data Model for Layer 3 Topologies" {{!RFC8346}} by adding IS-IS concepts.
-This YANG data model is used to export the IS-IS related topology directly from a network controller to an Operation Support System (OSS) tools.
+The proposed YANG model augments the "A YANG Data Model for Network Topologies" {{!RFC8345}} and "A YANG Data Model for Layer 3 Topologies" {{!RFC8346}} by adding IS-IS concepts.
+It is worth to highlight that the Yang model can also be used together with {{!RFC8795}} and {{?I-ID.draft-ietf-teas-yang-l3-te-topo}} when Traffic engineering characteristics are required in the topological view.

+This YANG data model can be used to export the IS-IS related topology directly from a network controller to Operation Support System (OSS) tools or to a higher level controller.

 Note that the YANG model is in this document strictly adheres to the concepts (and the YANG module) in "A YANG Data Model for Network Topologies" {{!RFC8345}} and"A YANG Data Model for Layer 3 Topologies" {{!RFC8346}}.
 While investigating the IS-IS topology, some limitations have discovered in {{!RFC8345}}, regarding how the digital map can be represented.
 Those limitations (and potential improvements) are covered in {{?I-D.draft-havel-opsawg-digital-map}}.